Skip to Main Content.

 Partner with Venable LLP in Washington and a Director in the Washington National Tax practice of KPMG where he advised clients on federal and state tax matters with emphasis on the healthcare (for-profit and not-for-profit hospitals) and real estate industries, including but not limited to, partnerships, S corporations, C corporations, REITs, REMICs and exempt organizations.

-Advise clients in all aspects of state and federal tax controversy matters from the initial contact by the taxing authority to litigation, if necessary.
+Advises clients in all aspects of state and federal tax controversy matters from the initial contact by the taxing authority to litigation, if necessary.

-Advise clients regarding strategic business relationships, joint ventures, private equity investments, corporate finance transactions, mergers and acquisitions, tax and accounting issues, captive insurance arrangements, executive compensation (including Section 280G and Section 409A) and corporate governance.
+Advises clients regarding strategic business relationships, joint ventures, private equity investments, corporate finance transactions, mergers and acquisitions, tax and accounting issues, captive insurance arrangements, executive compensation (including Section 280G and Section 409A) and corporate governance.

-Conduct internal investigations of publicly-traded and privately-held companies when an accounting irregularity may be present.
+Conducts internal investigations of publicly-traded and privately-held companies when an accounting irregularity may be present.

 Education